nemosminer/NemosMiner/OptionalMiners/Readme.txt

 Optional miners details:

 - ccminerenemy
-         Note that ccminerenemy is closed source and therefore is NOT enabled in NPlusMiner by default It is not recommended to use ccminerenemy on any machine which hosts wallets or other information.
+         Note that ccminerenemy is closed source and therefore is NOT enabled in NemossMiner by default It is not recommended to use ccminerenemy on any machine which hosts wallets or other information.
          It is not recommended to use ccminerenemy as it is closed source.
          Use at your own risks